Roald87/roald87.github.io/_posts/2022-09-01-page-fault.md

 - Adding references to `VAR_IN_OUT`
 - Or using constructor injection via `FB_init`

 Here I only show the first solution with `__ISVALIDREF`.
-You use this function very similar as you do with the pointer check (`somePointer <> 0`): The full example becomes.
+You use this function in a similar was as you would with the pointer check (`somePointer <> 0`): The full example becomes.

 ```
 PROGRAM ReferenceExample